Chemex vs Pour Over: A Battle of Branded BrewingCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 - Occasionally include ribbing or other “brew enhancing” designs

 While there isn’t an option that exactly matches the design of the Chemex.
 There are a few that offer similar perks.
-The top three alternatives are the Bodum Pour Over Coffee Maker with Permanent Filter, Glass, 34 Ounce, 1 Liter, Cork Band, Yama Glass YAMCD6 YAMA Pour-Over Coffee Maker, 30oz, and Pour Over Coffee Dripper - Coffee Gator Paperless Pour Over Coffee Maker - Stainless Steel Filter and BPA-Free Glass Carafe - Flavor Unlocking Hand Drip Brewer - 10.5oz - Green.
+The top three alternatives are the Bodum Pour Over Coffee Maker with Permanent Filter, Glass, 34 Ounce, 1 Liter, Cork Band, Yama Glass Pour Over Coffee Maker I Comes With Reusable Stainless Steel Cone Filter I Durable, Heat Resistant Borosilicate Glass Carafe I Handle Version, Large Capacity 30oz, and Pour Over Coffee Dripper - Coffee Gator Paperless Pour Over Coffee Maker - Stainless Steel Filter and BPA-Free Glass Carafe - Flavor Unlocking Hand Drip Brewer - 10.5oz - Green.
 Each of these feature the distinctive hourglass shape; however, they rely on permanent, reusable filters instead of the paper ones required for the Chemex.

 The best choice for you